Create a bot with Azure Bot Service

 Confirm that the bot has been deployed by checking the Notifications.
 The notifications will change from Deployment in progress... to Deployment succeeded.
 Click Go to resource link to open the bot's resources page.

 Now that your bot is created, test it in Web Chat.

 Test the bot

-In the Bot Management section, click Test in Web Chat.
+In the Settings section, click Test in Web Chat.
 Azure Bot Service will load the Web Chat control and connect to your bot.

 Enter a message and your bot should respond.